Why Is My Dog Or Cat Azotemic?

 Conditions That Can Causes Azotemia In Your Dog And Cat:

-Any condition that decreases the capacity of your dog or cat’s kidneys to move urea and creatinine out of the blood stream and into the urine (reduced glomerular filtration rate = GFR).
+The most common condition that decreases the capacity of your dog or cat’s kidneys to move urea and creatinine out of your its blood stream and into its urine for elimination is a reduced glomerular filtration rate= GFR).
 That is the rate that blood racing through the tangle of tiny blood vessels in the individual filtering units in your pets kidneys are able to produce concentrated urine.
-That reduction can be due to kidney damage (renal causes) or a decrease in the amount of blood passing through the pet’s kidneys (pre-renal causes) like the inefficient circulation that occurs when your pet has advanced heart disease, due to inadequate fluid intake or even the dehydration produced by vomiting or diarrhea.
+That reduction can be due to kidney damage (renal causes) or a decrease in the amount of blood passing through your pet’s kidneys (pre-renal causes) like the inefficient blood circulation that occurs when your pet has advanced heart disease, due to inadequate fluid intake or even the dehydration produced by vomiting or diarrhea.
 It can also be caused by any obstruction that prevents or limits urination.
 In cats and dogs that could be a struvite or oxalate crystal blockade.

-When BUN and Creatinine rise significantly in your dog or cat due to kidney disease (renal causes), two-thirds of its kidney’s filtering units, the glomeruli, are no longer functioning.
+When BUN and Creatinine rise significantly in your dog or in your cat’s blood due to kidney disease (renal causes), veterinarians believe that about two-thirds of the pet’s kidney’s filtering units, the glomeruli, are no longer functioning.
 Pathologists call the kidney changes most commonly seen chronic interstitial nephritis.

 The most common causes are starvation and malnutrition.
 Both urea and creatinine are products of protein metabolism.
-So, when pets do not consume sufficient protein, their BUNs and creatinine levels often drop below normal.
+So, when pets do not consume sufficient protein, their BUN and creatinine levels often drop below normal.
 All food proteins contain nitrogen as a major ingredient.
 Nitrogen (-N) is also the major component of urea. and creatinine.
 Severe liver disease can cause similar effects.
 That is because many of the food protein conversion processes normally occur in the liver. (read here)